The Secret of Submission: The Power of a Broken Heart and the Attribute of Dust and Ashes

-Lesson No. 14 | Friday, Parashas Bamidbar, 26 Iyar 5755 - At a Bris
+Lesson No. 14 | Friday, Parshas Bamidbar, 26 Iyar 5755 - At a Bris

-The Danger of Arrogance After Spiritual Work
+The Danger of Pride After Spiritual Work

 All spiritual work is merely a preparation for one sentence at the end of the prayer: